Blue (or khaki for Webelos) scout shirt, neckerchief and slide. Worn with blue pants or blue jeans - long pants or shorts.

-Class B uniform is one of the Pack 24 t-shirts; the one most widely worn is the standard-issue blue t-shirt given out at the Bobcat ceremony.
+Class B uniform is one of the Pack 24 t-shirts; the current version is the standard-issue khaki t-shirt given out at the Bobcat ceremony.

 The red vest is an optional purchase for the Wolf, Bear and Webelos Scouts.
 It is where all non-achievement badges go, like community service patches, World Conservation Award patch, Summertime Pack Award pin, etc. The vest is worn to the Pack meetings as part of the Cub Scout uniform.

 An alternate idea for keeping patches includes sewing them on a fleece blanket.
 Non-achievement patches must not be worn on the blue or tan Cub Scout uniform shirt.

 Webelos Scouts electing to wear the olive/tan uniform wear blue shoulder loops on the epaulets, a Webelos neckerchief, Webelos neckerchief slide (or handcrafted slide), and Webelos cap.
 Blue or olive belt may be worn.
 However, Cub Scout Sports and Academics loops will fit only on the blue belt.
 Badge placement is same as for blue uniform.
 Official BSA socks are worn with the olive shorts.

 Right Sleeve - Wear U.S. flag with den numeral (or Webelos den emblem) centered directly below.
 Sew the most recently earned Quality Unit Award centered with its top four inches down from the shoulder seam.
 If the pack elects, Webelos Scouts may wear the Webelos colors.
 Wear the Webelos colors immediately below and touching the U.S. flag and wear Webelos activity badges (pins) on the colors.